Sign Up & get 33% off your first order

 Enter your preferred name & e-mail to subscribe

 Triple stage, breathing air, filter and pressure regulator assembly sets typically consist of a 5μ micron pre filter that will remove most particles (0.01mm+) and 90% of any moisture with a piggy back air pressure regulator to adjust outlet or downstream air pressure 0.5 to 10 Bar visible with a pressure gauge, then a 0.01μ micron RED coalescing filter that will trap any remaining oil vapor and particles larger than 0.00001mm and finally an activated charcoal filter that will trap any biological particles or faint odors to give safe filtration down to 0.003ppm for technically pure air and is ideally suited for spray booths.

 Some units will have a larger 20 micron element or an option for a 40μ micron pre-filter element, which should be avoided.
 The job of the pre-filter to to protect and remove as much debris and moisture as possible before it reaches the coalescing filter.
 Pre-filter elements are much cheaper to replace than coalescing filter elements.
 If you use the air filter system for breathing air and paint spraying an option to consider are the sintered bronze filter elements as these can be cleaned and reused but are more expensive the the disposable plastic PE filter elements.

-It is also wise to make sure your air compressor is serviced and maintained correctly and mounted where it can draw cleanest air possible, having a compressor within a dirty, dusty environment not only increases maintenance costs for the compressor but the compressor will draw in and compress this dirty air and send it downstream to contaminate all the pneumatic equipment and filtration systems in the pipework.
+It is also wise to make sure your air compressor is serviced and maintained correctly and mounted where it can draw cleanest air possible, having a compressor within a dirty, dusty or moist environment not only increases maintenance costs for the compressor but the compressor will draw in and compress this dirty damp air and send it downstream to contaminate all the pneumatic equipment and filtration systems in the pipework.

 Basically any well manuafactured air filter units will have two drain options;